Next: Test ideals

 The set

-is integral over is called the integral closure of in , it is a
+is called the integral closure of

--module, where , the integral closure of in ,
+, the integral closure of

 is a ring.